Naples Middle/High School: Present day

-In 1994 the school added the Naval Junior Reserve Officers Training Corps (NJROTC) to the curriculum.
+In 1994, the school added the Naval Junior Reserve Officers Training Corps (NJROTC) to the curriculum.
 The first instructors were Captain Mike Gruelli, USN (Ret) and MGYSGT Mike Copeland, USMC (Ret).
 Captain Gruelli retired and was relieved by LT.
 Rod Light, USN (Ret) in 1997 when the school moved to the support site.
 MGYSGT Copeland left in 2008 and was replaced by SCPO Vincent Gilfoy, USN (Ret).
 LT.
 Rod Light also retired and was relieved by CDR Niels Mateo, USN (Ret) in 2015.
 The unit has been very successful over the years earning many trophies in Exhibition Drill, Rifle Team, Academics and Orienteering.
 For a number of years, it hosted a sailing club with 6 sunfish sailboats.
 The unit has taken Unit Achievement or Distinguished Unit every year since 2004.
 It currently has 65 cadets (2016).

 For the 2009–2010 school year, Naples Athletics were Division II champions for Cross Country, Boys Volleyball, Girls Soccer, and Softball.
 In the fall of 2010, the Boys Volleyball team lost to Aviano in the semi-finals and placed third in the Mediterranean District.
 Boys Cross Country were Division II Champions and Girls Cross County came second in the Division II Championships.
 Cheerleading, Girls Soccer, and Softball also won Division II Championships during the 2010–2011 school year.
 The Boys Cross Country Team kept their title of European Champions during their 2011–2012 year also.
 Before the 2014–2015 school year, the continuing success of Naples teams in Division II and its increasing size caused DODEA Athletics to move Naples up to Division I in every sport except for football.
-Although no Naples team has won a title yet (as of winter 2016), Girls Volleyball, Cheer, Tennis, Wrestling, and Basketball have had teams or individual athletes place 2nd or 3rd in Division I level competition.
+Naples won their only DI championship in Boys Soccer in 2019, the final year before being moved back down to Division II.
+Along with this championship; Girls Soccer, Girls Volleyball, Cheer, Tennis, Wrestling, and Basketball have had teams or individual athletes place 2nd or 3rd in Division I. The 2018 football team, featuring current Las Vegas Raiders star running back Ashton Jeanty, finished undefeated.
+(Jeanty returned to the U.S. the next season.)